Category Archives: Linda Hunt

 It does best when it sticks to the political message.

-The film is laden with foreign mystique and intrigue largely due to the exotic locale of Indonesia (the film was shot in the Phillippines which is a good double).
+The film is laden with foreign mystique and intrigue largely due to the exotic locale of Indonesia (the film was shot in the Philippines, which is a good double).

-The plot is absorbing for what it is and the peril the journalists face is exciting.
-This parlays well with the real-life situation in which the film is based.
-In 1965, Indonesia was a hotbed of corruption and danger, and director, Peter Weir, managed to pull these sequences together well.
+The plot is absorbing for what it is, and the peril the journalists face is exciting.
+This parleys well with the real-life situation the film is based on.
+In 1965, Indonesia was a hotbed of corruption and danger, and director Peter Weir managed to pull these sequences together well.

 A nice effort and relevant in 1982, The Year of Living Dangerously has energy and polish.
 It just feels too familiar and similar to other genre films to stand out, save for Linda Hunt and Mel Gibson.